 Before taking any pupils on an off-site activity, please read the documentation and sign below.

-I have read the documentation on leading / accompany procedures via INSET training / individual training from - Signed: Date:
+I have read the documentation on leading / accompanying a School Visit and I have received training on the procedures via INSET training / individual training from the Trips and Visits Coordinator.